1031-Systems/1031_Delivery/docs/QuickStart.md

 position it as you wish.
 Generally a point should be inserted at time 0 as the initial value for the playback.
 This value should be the rest or nominal servo position.
 Additional points are added over the time range to define the animation.
+The last point in the channel should be chosen to end at the same value as the channel begins with.

 ## Syncing with Audio